Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/Paper - GNN-based Anchor Embedding for Exact Subgraph Matching.md

 GNN-AE does not rely on query graphs to train the model, and the proposed truncated GNN model training technique enables GNN-AE to have a low offline computation cost.

-To retrieve locations of all exact matches, we propose an anchor matching mechanism based on anchor embeddings and design a
+To retrieve locations of all exact matches, we propose an anchor matching mechanism based on anchor embeddings and design a parallel matching growth algorithm.
+At last, we also propose a costmodel-based DFS query plan to enhance parallel matching growth.